The History of Outdoor Showers: From Ancient Origins to Modern Oasis

 Roman Hot Shower

-The Romans were especially known for their hot springs, public buildings with outdoor showers and hot and cold baths.
+The Romans were especially known for their hot springs, public buildings with outdoor showers, and hot and cold baths.
 Most Roman baths were built near natural hot springs, with hot water for bathing and cold water for showers.

-These buildings are often luxuriously designed and decorated with mosaics and statues.
-Outdoor showers are generally exposed, but some are shaded by rain or sun.
-Bathrooms are also used for social events, where people often meet to chat and spend time together.
+These buildings were often luxuriously designed and decorated with mosaics and statues.
+Outdoor showers were generally exposed, though some were shaded from rain or sun.
+Roman bathhouses were also social venues where people gathered to relax and converse.

 Roman hot shower